 Worldata InfoCenter, Inc. is committed to protecting the information of its clients, as well as the consumers/businesses and prospective customers of its marketing partners, and making all parties aware of our practices regarding the privacy of their information.

-Worldata InfoCenter, Inc. does not collect, hold or use sensitive information such as Social Security numbers, credit card numbers, credit scores, banking information, biometric or health data.
+Worldata InfoCenter, Inc. does not collect, hold or use sensitive information such as Social Security numbers, credit card numbers, credit scores, banking information, biometric or health data; as such, Worldata contains no Personally Identifiable Information data of any sort that can be released to any third party.

 If you would like to opt out of digital advertising programs run through third party platforms and networks, you may go to the following industry sources and "opt out" channels, which provide opt-out resources to which third party platforms subscribe: